infinigence/FlashOverlap/README.md

 ```shell
     $ CUDA_VISIBLE_DEVICES=0,1 python search.py --m $M --n $N --k $K --comm_op all_reduce --predictive_search True
 ```
-3. The generated solution is written into the same `.json` file.
+3. The generated solution is written into the corresponding `.json` file.

 ### Speed Test
 Open the test dir and run the script.